NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Install the conda package manager, if needed
 --------------------------------------------

-*For users unfamiliar with Conda, :numref:`ref-conda-install` can be skipped if Conda has been installed, but :numref:`ref-conda-env-install` CANNOT be skipped regardless.*
+For users unfamiliar with Conda, :numref:`ref-conda-install` can be skipped if Conda has been installed, but :numref:`ref-conda-env-install` should not be skipped.

 The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
 We use `Conda <https://docs.conda.io/en/latest/>`__, a free, open-source package manager to install and manage these dependencies.
 Conda is one component of the `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ and `Anaconda <https://www.anaconda.com/>`__ python distribution, so having Miniconda/Anaconda is sufficient but not necessary.